leonardosgloria/blup/README.md

 ## Example

-This is a example from Matsuda using blupf90 software (https://masuday.github.io/blupf90_tutorial/renum_mt.html):
+This is a example from Masuda using blupf90 software (https://masuday.github.io/blupf90_tutorial/renum_mt.html):

 ``` r
 library(blup)